How to Get a Job in the Hospitality Industry?

 It only took a decade for that Cornell report to filter out, it seems.
 Restaurants and hotels got the shocking message and steadily began to raise their employees’ salaries starting in 2014.
 In response, compensation in the leisure and hospitality sector was raised by the largest margin of any other sector between 2016 and 2017: by 3.9%.
 While that doesn’t sound like a whole lot, it seems to be helping, if marginally, with the turnover rate.
 Obviously, pay still has a long way to go if the turnover rate is going to stabilize.
 As my dad once told me, “my tolerance for B.S. is directly proportional to the amount I get paid.”
 And, if Anthony Bourdain is to be believed…well, there’s a lot of B.S. in the industry that needs tolerating.

-All of this to say, if you are looking for a job in hospitality, be aware of what you are getting into.
-During the interview, ask about their employee retention programs.
+When you are at the interview, ask about their employee retention programs.
 Similarly, don’t be shy about asking about their turnover.
 Even the fast food giants have gotten the message that retaining talent means treating their employees as if they are long-term prospects, not disposable commodities.
 In conclusion, if the employer is doing nothing to raise their retention rate, it is probably not going to be a long-term employment solution for you.

 To make sure you are a great match for a hospitality employer, update your skills list in your Talent Profile: